Try A Weekly Cash Budget

 5. Your bank account grows

 a.
-Figure out how much you can comfortably spend each week after accounting for bills.
+Decide on a budget for each week after accounting for bills.

 b.
 Withdraw this amount on the first day of the week.